Tutorial: Deploy and review the continuous patient monitoring application template

 Bluetooth Low Energy (BLE) medical devices (1)

 Many medical wearables used in healthcare IoT solutions are BLE devices.
-These devices can't communicate directly to the cloud and need to use a gateway to exchange data with your cloud solution.
+These devices can't communicate directly to the cloud and require a gateway to exchange data with your cloud solution.
 This architecture uses a mobile phone application as the gateway.

 Mobile phone gateway (2)

-The mobile phone application's primary function is to collect BLE data from medical devices and communicate it to IoT Central.
-The app also guides patients through device setup and lets them view their personal health data.
+The primary function of the mobile phone application is to collect BLE data from medical devices and send it to IoT Central.
+The application also guides patients through device setup and lets them view their personal health data.
 Other solutions could use a tablet gateway or a static gateway in a hospital room.
 An open-source sample mobile application is available for Android and iOS to use as a starting point for your application development.
 To learn more, see the Continuous patient monitoring sample mobile app on GitHub.

 Export to Azure API for FHIR® (3)